Aditya-Kumar81/portfolio-site/content/about.md

 # Hi there

 My name is Aditya and I'm bad at Valorant.
-I've reaches Silver3 at my prime.
+I've reaches Silver3 in episode 9 ACT III.

 We all know how hard is to play valorant in a 5 stack as lot of smurfs come on the opposing stack and thats tough.